openTdataCH/netexRealisationGuideSwitzerland/mgmt/HOWTO.md

 - A table of contents at the top of each file lists the elements used.

 ### Headings
-There is a defined structure to describe elements and frames (examples in [TimetableFrame doc](https://github.com/openTdataCH/netexRealisationGuideSwitzerland/blob/main/docs/09_timetable.md)).
+There is a defined structure to describe elements and frames (examples in [Timetable Frame](https://github.com/openTdataCH/netexRealisationGuideSwitzerland/blob/main/src/08_timetable.md)).
 There is a structure for frames and one for elements.
+The headings themselvses use capital letters ("The Title of the Section").

  Frames
 - Purpose